Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions: Existing Measures and Models for Robot Strengths

 \subsection{Conceptual Models}

-As we can see, the AS is another simple method to assess robot strengths.
-It is calculated by adding up match scores of a specific robot and dividing by three times of the number of matches played in the qualification stage, i.e.
+In application, the AS, the average score, is a simple way to assess robot strengths.
+The AS of a robot is calculated by adding up the alliance scores in the matches played and dividing by three times of the number of matches played.
+Under this system, the strength of robot $i$ is estimated by

-A drawback with using the AS arises in the possibility for the random match assignment system to group robots in such a robot might be overrated or underrated.
-With a large enough number of matches, one could argue that the AS should be a good representation for robot strengths.
-However, there are typically ten matches for each robot in the qualification stage.
-It is still an open problem whether ten matches are enough for the AS to reflect robot strengths.
+Different from the plus-minus statistic, which was first adopted by the NHL's Montreal Canadiens in the 1950s, the AS is analogous to goals for or points for, instead of score differential, divided by the number of players.
+Same as the drawback of the plus-minus statistic, obviously strong (weak) robots may be underrated (overrated) due to being paired with relatively weak (strong) robots, albeit robots are randomly assigned to matches.
+Even with a large enough number of matches, the AS is still not a good representation for robot strengths.

-In 2004, Karthik Kanagasabapthy of the FRC Team 1114 created a measure, which was termed the calculated contribution, to assess the contribution of a robot to an alliance score.
-He initiated work on the OPR measure and estimated robot strengths by the least squares solution of systems of equations (cf. \cite{tba:opr}).
-The details of the computation were further explained in a post by \cite{weingart:2006}, who first called the calculated contribution as the OPR.
-In the OPR model, the contributions of robots to alliance final scores are formulated as
+As detailed by \citet{tba:opr}, in 2004, Karthik Kanagasabapthy of the FRC Team 1114 created a measure, which was termed the calculated contribution, to assess the contribution of a robot to an alliance score.
+He initiated work on the OPR measure, which characterizes the alliance score on the sum of contribution strengths of the alliance's robots, and estimated robot strengths by the least squares solution of systems of equations.
+The details of the computation were further explained in a post by \citet{weingart:2006}, who first called the calculated contribution as the OPR.
+In the following OPR model, the blue alliance score and the red alliance score in each match are formulated in the same way: